William D. Williamson

-William Durkee Williamson (July 31, 1779 – May 27, 1846) was the second Governor of the U.S. state of Maine, and one of the first congressmen from Maine in the United States House of Representatives.
+William Durkee Williamson (July 31, 1779 – May 27, 1846) was the second governor of Maine, and one of the first representatives from Maine in the United States House of Representatives.
 He was a member of the Democratic-Republican Party.
 Williamson was also an early historian of Maine.
-Williamson’s legacy was to exonerate white society for its role in Native dispossession and to justify it by white supremacy.

 Early life

 Williamson was born on July 31, 1779, in Canterbury, Connecticut, and was named after his father's maternal grandfather and eldest brother, William Durkee.
 He was the oldest son born to George Williamson, who served in the Army during the Revolutionary War, and Mary (née Foster) Williamson.
 His younger brother, Joseph Williamson, later served as Senate President.

 He completed his preparatory course at Deerfield Academy and graduated from Williams College and Brown University.

 Career

 Williamson moved to Bangor, then part of Massachusetts, in the first decade of the 19th century and established a law practice there in 1807.
 He became Bangor's postmaster (among other offices) in 1810.
 During the War of 1812 he was present at the capture and sacking of Bangor by the British following the Battle of Hampden and, like all male residents of the town, was made to sign an oath declaring he would not take up arms for the remainder of the war.